 - Equipment violations

 DUI charges are not something you should face alone.
 You need a skilled, aggressive Placer County DUI lawyer or Nevada County DUI lawyer in your corner.
-At Leupp & Woodall, we have over 60 years of combined criminal defense experience and know how to safeguard the rights and interests of the accused in these cases.
+At Leupp & Woodall, our attorney has over 30 years of criminal defense experience and knows how to safeguard the rights and interests of the accused in these cases.

 Your freedom and financial security are at stake.
 Call our DUI attorney in Placer County at (530) 836-5062 today!

 Nevada and Placer County Attorney for DUID Charges in California